STR THEATRE BOOK PRIZE

 Established to celebrate the Golden Jubilee of the Society for Theatre Research in 1998, the aim of the Book Prize is to encourage the writing and publication of books on British-related theatre history and practice, both those which present the theatre of the past and those which record contemporary theatre for the future.
 It was first awarded for books published in 1997.

 The award is presented annually for a book on British or British related theatre which an independent panel of judges considers to be the best published during the previous year.
-All new works of original research first published in English are eligible except for play texts and studies of drama as literature.
+All new works of original research first published in English on any aspect or genre of theatre and performance are eligible except for play texts and studies of drama as literature.

 The three judges, who are different each year, are drawn from the ranks of theatre practitioners, theatre critics, senior academics concerned with theatre, and theatre archivists, with a member of the committee of the Society for Theatre Research as chair.